Click on a picture to enlarge it

 Lonesome Dove Lonesome Dove Lonesome Dove

 I give some credit to this film because these cowboys don't go around randomly shooting rattlesnakes during the long duration of the film and of their journey just to prove how tough and ready they are, as a lot of movie cowboys do.
-They save that kind of horrible indiscriminate killing for Native Americans and for lynching outlaws, which, terrible as it is to see, is most likely exactly what happened in the old West.
+They save that kind of horrible indiscriminate killing for Native Americans and for lynching outlaws, which, terrible as it is to see, is probably exactly what really happened in the old West.

 Lonesome Dove Lonesome Dove Lonesome Dove

+The film opens with a shot of two pigs eating a dead rattlesnake (it looks like a real dead Western Diamond-backed Rattlesnake) on a front porch.
 Robert Duvall kicks them off the porch, throwing the back half of the snake which they left behind after them.
-We don't see who killed the snake, but we assume it was the pigs, who go on to be two of the stars of this much-beloved movie (which relies too much on unbelievable coincidences and cows crossing too many rivers for my liking.)
+We don't see who killed the snake, but we assume it was the pigs, who go on to be two of the stars of this movie.

 Later in the first of the four episodes, we see a cook skinning a Western Diamond-backed Rattlesnake, one of four that are hanging off one of the ropes to his canvas shelter.
+When one of the cowboys asks what it's for, Robert Duvall says it's supper, and that it'll make a good stew.